 When looking for a card, think about using smart search tools that make a soft search before you proceed with an official application.

-Such a soft search for a bad credit card will show you the cards you're likely to qualify for and won’t have an impact on your credit history.
+A soft search will show you the cards you're likely to qualify for and - unlike a hard search and application - won’t have an impact on your credit history.

 You can use smart search when looking for credit cards with Gocompare.com - just fill in your details and you'll be shown your chances of acceptance as a percentage for each card.

 Am I guaranteed approval for a credit card for bad credit?

 It depends on your credit score and financial situation.

 Every time you apply for credit it gets marked on your credit file.
 This can have a negative impact on your credit score, particularly if you're refused credit.
 That's why using a soft search is useful.
 It'll give you an idea of which credit cards you're more likely to be accepted for, before you make an application.